Find Affordable College Courses

 Read full report on Community Organization & Advocacy at Central Michigan University

-Out of the 59 schools in the United States that were part of this year’s ranking, Springfield College - School of Professional and Continuing Studies landed the # 5 spot on the list.
+The in-demand bachelor’s degree programs at Springfield College - School of Professional and Continuing Studies helped the school earn the #5 place on this year’s ranking of the most popular community organization and advocacy schools in the United States.
 Located in the midsize city of Springfield, Springfield College - School of Professional and Continuing Studies is a private not-for-profit school with a small student population.

 Women make up 80% of the community organization majors at the school.